 Adoeette was born in about 1845 in Kiowa territory, probably in Oklahoma.
-In consequence of George A. Custer’s vigorous campaign on the Washita in the fall of 1868, the Kiowa and other confederated tribes were forced to move to a reservation at Fort Sill, Oklahoma after the Medicine Lodge Treaty Council in 1867.
-However, by 1871, Big Tree, along with Chiefs Satanta and other Kiowa warriors were dissatisfied with the reservation system began to make a number of attacks on wagon trains in Texas.
+In consequence of George A. Custer’s vigorous campaign on the Washita in the fall of 1868, the Kiowa and other confederated tribes were forced to move to a reservation at Fort Sill, Oklahoma, after the Medicine Lodge Treaty Council in 1867.
+However, by 1871, Big Tree, along with Chiefs Satanta and other Kiowa warriors who were dissatisfied with the reservation system, began to make several attacks on wagon trains in Texas.

 The following year, Satanta and his warriors were back on the warpath, attacking buffalo hunters and engaging in what is known as the Second Battle of Adobe Walls which occurred on June 27, 1874.
 He was later captured and committed suicide in prison.
 Big Tree, with other chiefs believed to be secretly hostile, were confined as prisoners at Fort Sill, Oklahoma.
-After his release, he continued to live on an allotment from the reservation until his death in 1929.
-Big Tree was one of the models for the Indian Head Nickle.
+After his release, he continued to live on an allotment from the reservation until he died in 1929.
+Adoeette, a.k.a.
+Big Tree, was one of the models for the Indian Head Nickle.

 © Kathy Alexander/Legends of America, updated November 2022.